 It's fun to follow celebrities, but it’s safer to trust sources who aren’t being paid.

 The NWHN encourages everyone to find unbiased sources of information when they are considering taking a new drug.
 Don’t let a celebrity guide your medical decisions – they’re being paid by manufacturers whose goal is to sell more drugs.
 Find sources that do not take money from pharmaceutical companies.
 The NWHN is proudly pharma-free and has lots of good information on sex drugs.
-Our bottom line: if you decide to take a female sex drug, be sure to follow the FDA guidelines to less the risk of serious complications.
+Our bottom line: if you decide to take a female sex drug, be sure to follow the FDA guidelines to lessen the risk of serious complications.
 Other sources of pharma-free information on sex drugs include Pharmed Out and Worst Pills Best Pills.